thardy/kazuku/README.md

 > A cms.

 ## Setting Up Your Development Environment
-Clone the repository
+Clone the repository.

-Run npm install in the server folder and again in client folder
+Run npm install in the server folder and again in client folder.

-Install MongoDb
+Install MongoDb.

+Uncomment the server/database/mongoInit.js file and execute that on your database to setup indexes.

 Create a development.json file in the server/src/server/config folder.
 Here is a sample, minus the social media client ids and secrets...

 ```json
 {